 - Gonzalez v.
 Various Defendants – Dismissal of a drug manufacturer client from a personal injury product liability action at the outset of the case in response to a planned filing of a demurrer.

 - Various USDC cases in Hawaii v.
 USP Labs – Dismissal of a product packager from a series of multi-plaintiff cases involving allegations of bodily injuries and death claimed to have been caused by ingestion of a dietary supplement.

 - Truong v.
-Teva Parenteral Medicines, Inc. – Dismissal of a pharmaceutical manufacturer from a personal injury product liability action.
+Teva Parenteral Medicines, Inc. – Obtained the dismissal of a pharmaceutical manufacturer from a personal injury product liability action.

 - Almaguer v.
-Centurion – Dismissal of medical device manufacturer in personal injury product liability case.
-Plaintiff sought damages for permanent injuries to a minor allegedly resulting from defective circumcision clamp.
+Centurion – Dismissal of a medical device manufacturer in a personal injury product liability case.
+Plaintiff sought damages for permanent injuries to a minor allegedly resulting from a defective circumcision clamp.

 - Matheson v.
-StelKast – Dismissal of hip implant manufacturer in personal injury product liability action.
+StelKast – Obtained the dismissal of a hip implant manufacturer in a personal injury product liability action.

 - Morgan v.
 Wang – Dismissal of a medical device manufacturer in a personal injury product liability and fraud action where plaintiff sought damages related to a spinal fusion procedure.